dlktdr/HeadTracker/README.md

 2) Choose the correct Com Port from the list.
 Hit refresh icon to scan again if neeeded.
 3) Choose **Firmware->Upload Firmware** from the menu.
 4) Click to **Fetch Firmwares Online**, a list of current available firmwares is presented.
 Highlight the one you want and click **Upload Selected**.
 5) A window will open showing the status of the programming.
-It should show "avrdude.exe: 15662 bytes of flash verified" near the bottom if successful.
+You should get a programming success.
+If not check your com port and cables
-6) Close the firmware and log windows
+6) Close the firmware window

 ## Usage
 * Choose the correct Com Port from the list and click connect.
 After a second you should see **Settings Retrieved!** in the log.